wentasah/novaboot/README.md

 - \--remote-expect=_string_

-    Wait for reception of _string_ on the remote connection before continuing.
+    Wait for reception of _string_ after establishing the the remote connection before continuing.

 ## File deployment phase